dmadisetti/scipy_proceedings_2026/papers/ianna_osborne/main.md

 ---
 title: Advancing High Energy Physics Data Analysis with Julia -- A Case for JuliaHEP
+short_title: Advancing High Energy Physics Data Analysis with Julia
 abstract: |
-  For the past 25 years, the High-Energy Physics (HEP) community has steadily adopted Python as its primary language for data analysis, supported by compiled-backend libraries like NumPy [@numpy] and [Awkward Array](https://github.com/scikit-hep/awkward), along with other Python tools like [Uproot](https://github.com/scikit-hep/uproot5) for I/O. However, the Julia programming language offers a compelling alternative, addressing the two-language problem with C++-comparable performance and Python-like ease of use.
+  For the past 25 years, the High-Energy Physics (HEP) community has steadily adopted Python as its primary language for data analysis, supported by compiled-backend libraries like [NumPy](https://github.com/numpy/numpy) and [Awkward Array](https://github.com/scikit-hep/awkward), along with other Python tools like [Uproot](https://github.com/scikit-hep/uproot5) for I/O. However, the Julia programming language offers a compelling alternative, addressing the two-language problem with C++-comparable performance and Python-like ease of use.
 [JuliaHEP](https://github.com/JuliaHEP/) is an informal organization that aims to unify effort in developing Julia projects related to HEP, outlining its advantages, ongoing developments, and integration with existing Python-based tools.
 ---

 ## Introduction